Coronavirus - service updates

 Tunbridge Wells Gateway

 Please only visit if it’s an emergency and follow government guidelines.

 For benefits, housing and other borough services, visit the Tunbridge Wells Borough Council website.

 In consideration of the latest guidance from the government it has been necessary to change our normal approach to dealing with customer enquiries in relation to the highway.
 First and foremost is the safety, health and wellbeing of our front line staff and the very important service they provide in keeping the highway safe.

-Our highways teams are undertaking only those highest priority works to remove potential hazards and keep the highway safe for users.
+We are prioritising works to remove potential hazards and keep the highway safe for users.
 You may well see them out in KCC Highways vehicles and they have authority to continue working as they are providing a critical service.